 Q. Does Cisco Business Edition 3000 have IVR capabilities?

 Q. Does Cisco Business Edition 3000 support IPv6?

 Q. What is the call-detail-record (CDR) format?
 Are third-party billing applications supported?

 A. Cisco Business Edition 3000 uses a basic Cisco Unified Communications Manager (Cisco UCM) format (basic comma-separated values [CSV] file).
-As of the release of Cisco Business Edition 3000 Version 8.6.2, there is a feature to offload CDR to remote servers.
+As of the release of Cisco Business Edition 3000 Version 8.6.5, integration with the ISI Infortel Billing system is supported.

 Q. Can CDR offloading automatically download using SSH File Transfer Protocol (SFTP)?